Pages

 Small scale Hobbit house

-Here you can see how the scaling was was used to film shots between Hobbits and Gandalf.
+The Photos above show you how the scaling was was used to film shots between Hobbits and Gandalf.

 The design of the homes was done with meticulous care to give you the illusion that it was being lived in.
 Minute details like toys were strewn in the front yard as if some children had just played there.